Arrest made in connection with Sacramento mass shooting

 Other proposed California legislation this year would make it easier for people to sue gun companies and target unregistered “ghost guns.”

-The crime scene Sunday sprawled across two city blocks, closing off a large swath of the city’s downtown.
-Bodies remained on the pavement throughout the day as Lester said investigators worked to process a “really complex and complicated scene” to make sure investigators gathered all the evidence they could to “see the perpetrators of this crime brought to justice.”

-This story has corrected the spelling of suspects’ first names to Dandrae, not Dandre; and De’vazia , not Devazia.
+Scott, a hospice social worker who deals with death for a living, said she was not prepared for this kind of grief.

+“I know the process of bereavement but, you know, this is my kid,” she said.
+“It’s tragic and sudden.
+I’d just seen him, just had him in my house.
+He’s got children.
+He’s got a wife.”

-Associated Press writers Stefanie Dazio and Brian Melley in Los Angeles, Don Thompson in Sacramento, Jacques Billeaud in Phoenix and News Researcher Rhonda Shafner in New York City contributed to this story.
+Associated Press writers Stefanie Dazio, Brian Melley and Christopher Weber in Los Angeles, Don Thompson in Sacramento, Jacques Billeaud in Phoenix and News Researcher Rhonda Shafner in New York City contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has corrected the spelling of the suspect’s first name to Dandrae, not Dandre,